 Providing Hope and C.A.R.E.

 We strive to decrease the health disparity gap among minority women.
 We are dedicated to providing hope and healing for those impacted by breast cancer.
-Our donations are given to cancer survivorship peer support, education, outreach and research organizations without regard to their race, religion, background and we thank all of you for helping us to achieve that.
+Our donations are given to cancer survivorship peer support, education, outreach, and research organizations without regard to their race, religion, or background, and we thank all of you for helping us to achieve that.

 Our Story